SMcCrobie/GalagaRemake/GalagaRemake/ReadMe.txt

 TODOs
 ---------------------------------------------------------------
+- Add point values to getting items
+	- less life needed more points
+- Add points representation on screen
+	- add points for collecting health packs when already at full health or close to it
+- remove control selection widow, tie control changes to function keys instead for now, menus further down the line

 - Scrub world bounds from all parameters, use GameState::WorldBounds in its stead
 - Need to move GameState stuff into new LevelState object or just within the levels themselves

-- Add points representation on screen
-	- add points for collecting health packs when already at full health or close to it

 Notes